Updated: Dec 9, 2022

 HEAD CHOICE FOR TOMS AND SNARES ON THE QBB

 For Evans the standard single ply head is the G1.
 It’s a single ply of 10mil film that allows for great sensitivity, but is still durable.
 Tuned low its a great head for a thunderous rock sound, but tuned high it can be the perfect head for a warm, focused jazz sound on your toms, and snare.
-On the QBB Kit, however, I have found that the G1 Coated sounds great tuned high, but tends to be a bit wangy at lower tunings on this kit.
+On the QBB Kit, however, I have found that the G1 Coated sounds great tuned high, but tends to be a bit whangy at lower tunings on this kit.
 Check em out at https://imp.i114863.net/0JekQE

 THE RESO 7, which is also coated is designed TO BE a Resonant Head.
-I's a variation in the film that provides a touch of control to the sustain, and a certain sweet warmth to the tone of toms that I can't quite get enough of it.
-Reso 7's are my jam no two ways about it.
-If I'm playing a loud rock gig, or a huge outdoor gig though a clear G1 as your resonant head can NEVER GO WRONG.
-LOL!.
+It's a variation in the film that provides a touch of control to the sustain, and a certain sweet warmth to the tone of toms.
+Reso 7's are my jam for a dryer resonance no two ways about it.
+Check out the Reso 7 here. https://imp.i114863.net/x970g5

-The G14 is a single ply of 14 mil film that adds a bit more heft, and control to the toms, and snare without sacrificing sensitivity.
+The G12 is a single ply of 12 mil film that adds a bit more heft, and control to the toms, and snare without sacrificing sensitivity.
 It aims to be more durable, and gives you a sound akin to old school big band toms, or warm classic rock toms.
 Think thud with a warm, but short sustain.

 This unique drumhead is a single ply of 10mil film that’s been treated with a patented UV coating which gives this head a unique sound that performs very well for jazz tunings on the QBB.
-We will talk about tuning in a moment, but please note the UV1 kills it for both higher tension tunings onthe batter with looser resonant skins or loose batters with tighter reso skins).
+We will talk about tuning in a moment, but please note the UV1 kills it for both higher tension tunings on the batter (with looser resonant skins), or loose batters (with tighter reso skins).
 You can check out the UV1 here

 300 SNARE SIDE